-AXA IM also relies on the SDG pillar of its sustainable investment framework to monitor and take into account adverse impacts on those sustainability factors by excluding investee companies which have a SDG score under - 5 on any SDG (on a scale from + 10 corresponding to 'significant contributing impact ' to - 10 corresponding to 'significant obstructing impact'), unless the quantitative score has been qualitatively overridden following a duly documented analysis by AXA IM's Core ESG & Impact Research.
-This approach enables AXA IM to ensure investee companies with the worst adverse impacts on any SDG are not considered as sustainable investments.
+AXA IM also relies on the SDG pillar of its sustainable investment framework to monitor and take into account adverse impacts on those sustainability factors by excluding investee companies which have a SDG score under - 5 on any SDG (on a scale from + 10 corresponding to 'significant contributing impact' to - 10 corresponding to 'significant obstructing impact'), unless the quantitative score has been qualitatively overridden following a duly documented analysis by AXA IM Core ESG & Impact Research.
+This approach enables us to ensure investee companies with the worst adverse impacts on any SDG are not considered as sustainable investments (Except for GSSBs (Green, Social or Sustainability Bonds)).